Teradata/presto/presto-docs/src/main/sphinx/kerberos/hive.rst

                                                    ``KERBEROS`` or ``KERBEROS_IMPERSONATION``, the Kerberos
                                                    principal that Presto will use when connecting to HDFS.
                                                    When using ``KERBEROS_IMPERSONATION``, this principal must
-                                                   be able to impersonate the users who connect to presto.
+                                                   be allowed to impersonate the users who connect to Presto.

 ``hive.hdfs.presto.keytab``                        The path to the keytab file that contains a key for the
                                                    principal specified by hive.hdfs.presto.principal.